nickbrandt/GitLab/doc/development/experiment_guide/gitlab_experiment.md

 and matches [this schema](https://gitlab.com/gitlab-org/iglu/-/blob/master/public/schemas/com.gitlab/gitlab_experiment/jsonschema/1-0-0) so you can use it when resolving some concepts around experimentation in the client layer.

-### Using experiments in Vue
+### Use experiments in Vue

 With the `experiment` component, you can define slots that match the name of the variants pushed to `window.gon.experiment`.
-For example an experiment with the default variants `control` and `candidate` could be implemented the following:
+For example, an experiment with the default variants `control` and `candidate` could be implemented like this:

 ```ruby
 def show